The Pros and Cons of Starting a Home Daycare

-The other thing to consider is how it will affect your relationship with your spouse/significant other.
+The other thing to consider is how it will affect your relationship with your spouse/significant other or other faimly members living with you.
 There is a lot of stress that comes with using your home as your place of business.
-In addition to that, working with children is stressful in it’s own way.
+In addition to that, working with children is stressful in it’s own right.
 There will be days when your are over tired and stressed out.
-How will you or your spouse handle that?
+How will you or your spouse/family handle that?
 One frequent conflict that I did not expect between my husband and I was over how I ran my business.
-When I would vent to him or express frustrations over parent issues he would jump in and tell me what I “needed to do” to fix the issue and that would just end up making me more frustrated and angry.
-He hated to see me upset and wanted to “fix” it.
+When I would vent to him or express frustrations over parent issues he would jump in and tell me what I “needed to do” to fix the issue.
+That would in turn make me more more frustrated and angry because I didn’t want advice.
+For him, he hated seeing me upset and wanted to “fix” it.
 For me I just wanted to vent, I didn’t want to be told what he thought I should be doing.
 I took it as he was saying I didn’t know what I was doing and we would have disagreements over this.
 We finally had to sit down and discuss it, which helped clear our expectations.

 I know several providers who’s husbands are just as, if not more, excited to start a daycare.
 These providers have their husbands working along side them so instead of working alone or hiring an assistant their husband takes an active role in the management of the kids and business.
 I think this is amazing!